tgstation/tgstation-server/.github/CONTRIBUTING.md

 ### No magic numbers or strings
 This means stuff like having a "mode" variable for an object set to "1" or "2" with no clear indicator of what that means.
 Make these `const string`s with a name that more clearly states what it's for.
 This is clearer and enhances readability of your code!
 Get used to doing it!

+### Class Design Guidelines

+DO:

+- Use the sealed keyword where possible
+- Use the readonly keyword where possible
+- Use 1 line bodies (void X() => Y();) where possible (Excluding constructors)
+- Use the factory pattern where reasonable
+- Use the const keyword where possible
+- Use the var keyword where possible
+- Use the static keyword on member functions where possible
+- Use CancellationTokens where possible
+- Throw appropriate ArgumentExceptions for public functions

+DON'T:

+- Use the private keyword
+- Use the internal keyword
+- Use the static keyword on fields where avoidable
+- Use the public keyword where avoidable
+- Handle Tasks in a synchronous fashion

 ### Versioning

 The version format we use is 4.\<major\>.\<minor\>.\<patch\>.
 The first number never changes and TGS 1/2/3/4 are to be considered seperate products.
 The numbers that follow are the semver.
 The criteria for changing a version number is as follows